hughesadam87/pyparty/README.rst

 Documentation
 =============

-The current documtation/testing suite is a series of example notebooks (`iPython Notebook`_), which cover most of the basics.
+The current documentation (and in-a-pinch test suite) is a series of example notebooks (`iPython Notebook`_), which cover most of the basics.
 These have been linked below:

    - `Basic Operations: Primary Tutorial`_
    - `Intro to Shapes`_
    - `Intro to Grids`_
    - `Particles from Image Labels`_
+   - `Dimers / Trimers: Multi-Group Labels`_
    - `Watershedding Example Adapted`_
    - `Matplotlib Color Maps`_